5.3.1 Educational Needs Assessment

 3. Educational courses that provide an employment skill;

-5. Adult basic education courses, including literacy skills and remedial math and reading courses; and
+5. Adult basic education courses, including but not limited to: literacy skills, remedial math, or reading courses; or

 6. Employer−sponsored training.